csinva/interpretable-embeddings/readme.md

 # Reference
 - builds off https://github.com/HuthLab/deep-fMRI-dataset.
 See that wonderful repo for up-to-date code!
-- This repo copies a lot of code from [encoding-model-scaling-laws](https://github.com/HuthLab/encoding-model-scaling-laws/tree/main), which is the repo for the paper "Scaling laws for language encoding models in fMRI" ([antonello, vaidya, & huth, 2023](https://github.com/HuthLab/encoding-model-scaling-laws/tree/main?tab=readme-ov-file)).
+- This repo copies a lot of code from[encoding-model-scaling-laws](https://github.com/HuthLab/encoding-model-scaling-laws/tree/main), which is the repo for the paper "Scaling laws for language encoding models in fMRI" ([antonello, vaidya, & huth, 2023](https://github.com/HuthLab/encoding-model-scaling-laws/tree/main?tab=readme-ov-file)).
 See the cool results there!
 - It also copies a lot of code from the repo for [SASC](https://github.com/microsoft/automated-explanations/tree/main).